-- Recommend the appointment, transfer, retirement and cancellation of appointment of leaders in the District in accordance with Branch procedures. - 2.
-Ensure that each Group Support Committee gives the highest priority to the appointment of a Group Leader when required, and to arrange for the appointment of a PLA for each new Group Leader immediately following selection and appointment. - 3.
+- 1. Recommend the appointment, transfer, retirement and cancellation of appointment of leaders in the District in accordance with Branch procedures. - 2.
+Ensure that each Group Support Committee gives the highest priority to the appointment of a Group Leader when required. - 3.
 In the absence of a Group Leader, designate a Leader-in-charge pending the appointment of a Group Leader.